fgarcia2/Data-Engineering-Project/README.md

 Main Folder (run.py).
 Also supported by process_data.py and train_classifier.py files.

 ## Results
-Overall, the main finding from the training data is that the messages can be primarily classified coming from the news genre, then followed by the direct category.
+Overall, one finding from the training data is that the messages can be primarily distributed as coming from the news genre, then followed by the direct and social categories.

+A secondary visual depicts that related, aid-related and weather-related are the top three agencies to relay messages into.